codesport/programmable-nfts/README.md

 # Executive Summary: A Novel Use Case of Non Fungible Tokens (NFTs)

+We offer several novel use cases for NFTs through a mechanism called "Programmable NFTs".

 We bind NFTs to permanent capital reserves, organizational governance, claims to arbitrary future cashflows, and verifiable chains of provenance.

 These novel use-cases provide tangible utility and a quantifiable floor to an NFT's intrinsic monetary value.

-We are a DAO and Guild for blockchain builders, innovators, users.
+We are a DAO and Guild for blockchain builders, investors, users.

-Our secondary goal is to become a grass roots incubator for dApps and blockchain-based services.
+The below summarizes the first phase of our business and product development roadmap/

 ## Meeting the Needs of the Stakeholder: Chain Block Labs/Builders' DAO/CoderFi: